Mikesch-mp/icingaweb2-module-grafana/README.md

 **PanelId**
 The panelId of the graph.
 You can get if if you click on "share" at the graph title.

+**CustomVars**
+Here you can set custom variables to be used for grafana.

 **Timerange**
 The time range for this service graph only.